gsekeres/hugo_site/content/papers/slippery_slope/index.md

 ##### Abstract

-Slippery slope arguments — the idea that otherwise beneficial reforms should be re- jected lest they beget further undesirable one — are ubiquitous in political discourse.
+Slippery slope arguments — the idea that otherwise beneficial reforms should be rejected lest they beget further undesirable one — are ubiquitous in political discourse.
 We provide a learning-based policy-feedback mechanism to explain why slippery slope dynamics arise.
-Additionally, we provide conditions under which, in equilibrium, so- phisticated agents will successfully manipulate policy to either induce or prevent a slippery slope dynamic.
+Additionally, we provide conditions under which, in equilibrium, sophisticated agents will successfully manipulate policy to either induce or prevent a slippery slope dynamic.

-test

 ---
 ##### Figure 1: Violations of Single-Peakedness